 Thank you for your interest in being a mentee in our Peer Mentorship Program!

-Below are our mentors for the Fall 2018 pilot program.
-Please review their bios and identify your top two preferred mentors of the same role as you in your application.
+Below are our mentors for the Fall 2019 program.
+Please review their bios and identify your top three preferred mentors of the same role as you.

 Bella loves how she feels when she dances West Coast Swing.
 Social dancing brings her happiness, and she has met so many wonderful people through West Coast Swing.
 (She is also 100% Polish and dancing in the Polish Club makes her very happy.)
 Bella wants to be a mentor because she was warmly welcomed into this dance community and wants other dancers, new to WCS or new to the area, to feel the same way.
 She is a grad student at SJSU studying speech-language pathology.
 She wants to work with children with severe communication disorders when she finishes school.
 When not in school or dancing, she can be found hiking or exploring San Francisco (she just moved up to the city!!).

 Ruth loves West Coast Swing because it is the most creative fun dance she knows.
 She wants to be a mentor because she would love to share her knowledge and ease a newer dancer path into this fascinating world of WCS.
 She also loves gardening, cloths shopping, art, exploring, philosophy, ideas, and deep clear thinking.